zoom-c/docs/trezor-faq/general.rst

 Do I have to install any drivers to my computer before using TREZOR?
 --------------------------------------------------------------------

-If using TREZOR with a desktop client, you won’t need to install any drivers.
-TREZOR is a Plug & Play device so everything you'll need is to have desktop Bitcoin wallet (like Multibit or Electrum) capable to talk with the device
+If using TREZOR with a desktop client, you won't need to install any drivers.
+TREZOR is a Plug & Play device so everything you'll need is to have desktop Bitcoin wallet capable to talk with the device.

 In case you want to use TREZOR with a web wallet, you will be asked to install a simple web plugin for your browser (Firefox, Chrome or IE).
 The installation is a fast and easy process.